 There are a number of general management procedures that are applicable to both safety and environmental protection.
 The POSMS and the POEMS describe the Safety and environmental protection management procedures to be employed during a project’s life cycle by DE&S and contractors working for them.

-By applying these instructions and procedures, Project Teams will be able to develop and operate, at the project level, safety and environmental management systems that are appropriate for discharging their delegated responsibilities and satisfying the requirements defined in Legislation, Departmental Policy, Defence Regulations and Domain-specific policy set by Operating Centres or Front Line Commands.
-Project Teams will be able to demonstrate that MOD’s safety and environmental policy is being achieved in the acquisition process consistently and in a structured and formal way.
+By applying these instructions and procedures, Delivery Teams will be able to develop and operate, at the project level, safety and environmental management systems that are appropriate for discharging their delegated responsibilities and satisfying the requirements defined in Legislation, Departmental Policy, Defence Regulations and Domain-specific policy set by Operating Centres or Front Line Commands.
+Delivery Teams will be able to demonstrate that MOD’s safety and environmental policy is being achieved in the acquisition process consistently and in a structured and formal way.
 Using these instructions and procedures will bring about improvements in safety and environmental management and corresponding reduction of project risk resulting from safety or environmental issues.

 When determining what procedures to use to adhere to a particular clause, there may be more than one procedure that relates to a clause and more than one clause can be linked to more than one procedure; the relationship between clauses and procedures is not 1-2-1.